Seaweed fertilizer is essentially plant food just like bonemeal fertilizer.

 Fertilizers made from seaweed are a great source of nutrients and trace elements (absorbed from the sea) for plants grown in containers or even those grown on the ground.

-They’re eco-friendly and sustainable and contain micronutrients to enrich your soil.
+They’re eco-friendly and sustainable and contain micronutrients to enrich your soil and increase crop yields.

 You may find it by different names such as bladderwrack or kelp.

-Although most seaweed fertilizer is marine kelp, freshwater seaweed is also rich in nitrogen and phosphorus and may be used to supply nutrients to your plants.
+Although most seaweed fertilizer is marine kelp, freshwater seaweed is also rich in minerals like nitrogen, and phosphorus and may be used to supply nutrients to your plants.

 What Is Seaweed Fertilizer?